SomekoHnmy/bacteremia-prediction-sr/README.md

 1. Export RIS from MEDLINE/CENTRAL/EMBASE (and others).
 2. Upload RIS files to **Mendeley** → **deduplicate** → export the **cleaned RIS**.
 3. Randomly sample **50** records for a **trial screening** (to refine criteria); **exclude** these from training.
 Export these 50 records in any screening-friendly format (e.g., CSV); any format importable by common screening tools is acceptable.
 4. Randomly sample **500** records (excluding the initial 50) and perform human screening to create labels.
+Export these 500 records in any screening-friendly format (e.g., CSV); any format importable by common screening tools is acceptable.
+Perform screening manually.

 ### 1) ML Filter (01\_ml\_filter)